 Vanguard ETF Shares are an exchange-traded class of shares issued by certain Vanguard funds.
-ETF Shares represent an interest in the portfolio of stocks, bonds, or underlying ETFs held by the issuing fund.
+ETF Shares represent an interest in the portfolio of stocks or bonds held by the issuing fund.

 How Are Vanguard ETF Shares Different From Conventional Mutual Fund Shares?